trailofbits/audit-kubernetes/notes/stefan.edwards/rra/kube-scheduler.md

 ## How does the service work?

 - Similar to most other components:
-  1. Retrieves a list of unscheduled/new pods
+  1. Watches for unscheduled/new pods
-  1. Retrieves a list of nodes with and their resource constraints
+  1. Watches nodes with and their resource constraints
-  1. Chooses a node, potentially by round robin, to allocate based on best fit of resource requirements
+  1. Chooses a node, via various mechanisms, to allocate based on best fit of resource requirements
   1. Updates the pod spec on the kube-apiserver
   1. that update is then retrieved by the node, which is also Watching components via the kube-apiserver
 - there may be multiple schedulers with various names, and parameters (such as pod-specific schedulers)

+- !NOTE schedulers are coöperative
+- !NOTE schedulers are *supposed* to honor the name, but need not
+  - Interesting note, makes the huge list of schedulers DoS interesting
+  - !NOTE idea there was to add a *huge* number of pods to be scheduled that are associated with an poorly named scheduler
+  - !NOTE peopoe shouldn't request specific schedulers in podspec, rather, there should be some webhook to process that
+  - !NOTE team wasn't sure what would happen with large number of pods to be scheduled

 ## Are there any subcomponents or shared boundaries?